ajinajoshpin/Search-Algorithm/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
 ## Linear Search:
+step 1:

-1. Start from the leftmost element of array[] and compare k with each element of array[] one by one.
+Start from the leftmost element of array[] and compare k with each element of array[] one by one.

+step 2:

-2. If k matches with an element in array[] , return the index.
+If k matches with an element in array[] , return the index.

+step 3:

-3. If k doesn’t match with any of elements in array[], return -1 or element not found.
+If k doesn’t match with any of elements in array[], return -1 or element not found.

 ## Binary Search:
+step 1:

-1. Set two pointers low and high at the lowest and the highest positions respectively.
+Set two pointers low and high at the lowest and the highest positions respectively.

+step 2:

-2. Find the middle element mid of the array ie. arr[(low + high)/2]
+Find the middle element mid of the array ie. arr[(low + high)/2]

+step 3:

-3. If x == mid, then return mid.Else, compare the element to be searched with m.
+If x == mid, then return mid.Else, compare the element to be searched with m.

+step 4:

-4. If x > mid, compare x with the middle element of the elements on the right side of mid.
+If x > mid, compare x with the middle element of the elements on the right side of mid.
 This is done by setting low to low = mid + 1.

+step 5:

-5. Else, compare x with the middle element of the elements on the left side of mid.
+Else, compare x with the middle element of the elements on the left side of mid.
 This is done by setting high to high = mid - 1.

+step 6:

-6. Repeat steps 2 to 5 until low meets high
+Repeat steps 2 to 5 until low meets high
 ## Program:
 i	#Use a linear search method to match the item in a list.
 ```